How to Worship at Temple

 In the temple, you visit a main building where the most important object of worship at that temple is enshrined.
 Before worshipping, please be sure to purify your hands and mouth at Chozuya, a purification trough.
 Purifying your hands and mouth will lead to purify your mind.
 The way to purify is as follows.

 1. There is a ladle like a big spoon called “Hishaku” at Chozuya.
-Put water in the Hishaku, and clean your right hand first, then left hand.
+Put water in the Hishaku, and clean your left hand first, then right hand.

 2. Next, receive water in the palm of your left hand, rinse your mouth with that water, and put water again on your left hand used.